MapcreatorIO/api-docs/source/v1/index.html.md

 The API supports sorting ascending or descending sorting on multiple columns (separated by a comma) on the resources.

-**Sortable columns are whitelisted inside the API, there is currently no documentation on what columns are whitelisted**
+**Sortable columns are whitelisted inside the API, look in the model list below for supported columns**

 ### Searching